heartbeatsjp/azmon/README.md

 ## Usage

+azmon has two sub-commands named `check` and `metric`.
+When invoke sub-commands must be specified global options (see [Global options](#globaloptions)).

+`azmon check` can check metric data as Nagios plugin.
+You specify the target metric name in `--metric-name` option.
+Also, `azmon check` provides options `--*-over` and `--*-under`, because whether should we check "over than threshold" or "under than threshold" is different by type of metric data.

 ```bash
 $ azmon <global options> check --metric-name "Percentage CPU" --warning-over 70 --critical-over 90
 CRITICAL - <resource name> Percentage CPU is 95.885000 that over than 90.000000
 ```

+`azmon metric` can print metric data Sensu plugin format.
+The `--metric-names` option can specify one or more metric data comma separated.
+When not use `--metric-names` option, target metric data is  all of the  metric data contained namespace.

 ```bash
 $ azmon <global options> metric --metric-names "Percentage CPU,Network In,Network Out,Disk Read Bytes"